tianzhaotju/LEAM/README.md

-#### 9. The influence of the number of mutation faults, which can be controlled by beam size, on mutation-based TCP (Chart)
+#### (9) The influence of the number of mutation faults, which can be controlled by beam size, on mutation-based TCP
 <img src="./pictures/beamsizetcp.png" alt="drawing" width="800">

 --- ---